cjlinville/Colton_Site/about.md

 ## About Me

 I currently live in Salt Lake City, Utah working as the GIS Dept. Manager for Aero-Graphics Inc.
+{:.lead}
 How did I get here?
+{:.lead}
-I spent the most formative years of my life going on adventures up and down the Appalachian mountains.
-My Dad taught me how to fish, ride a bike, hunt, hike, and how to be outside.
+I spent the most formative years of my life on adventures in and around the Appalachian mountains.
+My Dad taught me how to fish, hike, ride a bike, and how to be outside.
+Eventually I fell headfirst into the world of rock climbing.
+This was my gateway drug to mountain biking, trail running, ski touring, mountaineering, and everything in between.
-One summer I broke my leg (long story), and decided to try my hand at rock climbing.
-How thankful I am for that broken tibia, because the world of climbing changed my life.
+{:.lead}

-My appreciation for the natural world grew as I experienced the most sacred crags in the Eastern US.
-I realized that places some may dismiss are temples to others.
-A wild stream might be the most beautiful place in the world to a fisherman.
-One trail can change a mountainbikers life.
-TO BE CONTINUED....
+My appreciation for the natural world grew as I experienced what the Eastern US had to offer.
+I began to undestand that places unremarkable to some, are temples to others.
+A wild stream might be sacred to a fisherman.
+A single trail can mean so much the right person.
+Even a railroad cut can bring a climbing community together.

-{:.figcaption}
+{:.lead}
+My passions brought me to Boone, North Carolina, where I graduated from Appalachian State University with a B.S. in Geology, and a certificate in GIS.
+I knew immediatly...

+#{:.figcaption}

 ## How I like to work